jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.9.86 (2023/10/02) =
+* Fix: Issue with model being overriden by the default model in the chatbot.
+* Update: Better IP resolution for logging.
+* Fix: The value from custom DIVs was not always retrieved by AI Forms.
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.9.85 (2023/09/30) =
 * Update: Better support for gcp-starter server (Pinecone).
 Let us know if it's better for you!
 * Fix: No more swallowing spaces issues when using the AI Assistants in Firefox.
 * Fix: Prevent the user to re-use the same botId for different chatbots.
 * Fix: Custom ID can now be used in the conversations shortcode (custom_id).
-* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.9.84 (2023/09/23) =
 * Fix: For Embeddings in Forms, the "None" could be mistaken for an actual index.